What is veterinary nursing?

 - Educating animal owners on nutrition and preventative care and providing basic behavioural advice

 - Assisting during emergency procedures

 - Carrying out a range of diagnostic tests in the practice laboratory (e.g blood samples, urine samples)

 - Dispensing medication and demonstrate to owners how to use them

 - Supporting and managing teams

 Veterinary nursing offers rewarding career opportunities for people interested in animal health and welfare.
 The demand for veterinary nurses is steadily increasing and employment prospects are excellent.

-Prospective vocational and higher education students must register with the RCVS regulatory body, in order to be able to legally undertake certain veterinary nursing procedures (outlined in Schedule 3 of the Veterinary Surgeons Act 1966).
-Your college or university will help you to do this when you commence your veterinary nursing course.
+Prospective students must enrol with the RCVS in order to be able to legally undertake certain veterinary nursing procedures (outlined in Schedule 3 of the Veterinary Surgeons Act 1966).